NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/ProductImplementationReport.md

 This is used to create Graph scenarios in our program and to allow the user to simulate finances from any company listed on Yahoo Finance.

 ## Known Issues
 Currently known issues:

 If the user has just started and has no data on their account in our program.
 The view account history line chart will not display data.
 It will display data if the user's account is more than one day old because it works on a date basis.
 The chart cannot shot increase/decrease over time if there is not more than 1 day to display.
 Thankfully all of the accounts which are in the program have data on file and they have history.
 If you log into one with out enough data (more than 1 day) then switch user to 'NR' with the password 'teamNR'.
-(Resolution)
+(Partially Resolved)

+We do not currently have a reset function so all data stored on the user is permanant.
+There is however a work around.
+Either delete the files in the 'UserShares' folder and the 'UserPortfolios' folder to wipe the data or as an alternative, open the corresponding account data file found in 'Userportfolios' and remove as many lines as you please.
+(Partially Resolved)